Puzzathlon/puzzathlon-hugo-pages/content/guidelines/_index.md

 # Evaluation

-Each submission will be evaluated by our panel, only the best solutions will be considered for a prize
+Each submission will be evaluated by our panel, only the best solutions will be considered for a prize.

 ## Q: What criteria are used for evaluation?